-Pro Bowl participation: Selected to and has played in four games ...
+Pro Bowl participation: Selected to and has played in five games ...
+Started for victorious Team Irvin in 2015 season contest and had three catches for 60 yards ...
 Played for Team Carter in 2014 season contest (no receptions) ...
 Started for Team Sanders in 2013 season game and had a seven-yard reception ...
 Voted as a starter for 2012 season game and scored three TDs (one from Peyton Manning and two from Andrew Luck), becoming the seventh player in game history with three or more scores ...
 Led all receivers in ’12 game in yards (119) and led AFC in catches (seven) ...
 In 2011 season, had two catches for 42 yards, including 34-yard TD from Ben Roethlisberger ...
 In ’11 he was first rookie WR voted to Pro Bowl since ’03 season, when Arizona’s Anquan Boldin earned honor, and was first Bengals rookie at any position to make the game in more than 30 years, since WR Cris Collinsworth in 1981.

 College: Played three seasons (2008-10) at Georgia, and was a consensus choice after his junior season as nation’s top WR prospect ...
 In just 32 career games, he posted the third-most receptions (166) and third-most receiving yards (2619) in Bulldogs history ...
 His 23 TD catches ranked second in program annals ...
 Named to Georgia’s Team of the Decade ...
 Playing in only nine games as a junior, he led team with 57 catches, 848 receiving yards and career-best nine TDs ...
 Played 10 games a sophomore and led team in catches (53), receiving yards (808) and receiving TDs (six) ...
 In 2008, his career-best 963 receiving yards helped earn him SEC Freshman of the Year honors, and on special teams, he blocked a FG attempt vs. Arizona State.

 Personal: Hometown is Summerville, S.C. ...
 Attended Summerville High School, where he was a four-time all-state selection by Associated Press ...
 Was the only prep junior named to USA Today’s 2006 All-USA team ...
 Also lettered in baseball and track ...
 Housing major at Georgia, and earned spot on Athletic Director’s academic honor roll ...
+Married (wife Miranda) ...
 His initials stand for “Adriel Jeremiah” ...
-Enjoys playing pool.
+Enjoys playing pool, and is an expert juggler.

 Wide receiver A.J.
 Green has gone to three Pro Bowls managing to stay in-bounds with gravity-defying grace.
 Now he's talking about stepping out of the box.